alnaeini/RoboGym/README.md

 ## Training on EC2 instance

-1. In the Unity Editor, load a project containing an ML-Agents environment (you can use one of the example environments if you have not created your own).
+1. In the Unity Editor, load a env project (/env)  (you can also use my built enviroment for mac, linux or Windows and go directly to step 6).
 2. Open the Build Settings window (menu: File > Build Settings).
 3. Select Linux as the Target Platform, and x86_64 as the target architecture (the default x86 currently does not work).
 4. Check Headless Mode if you have not setup the X Server.
 (If you do not use Headless Mode, you have to setup the X Server to enable training.)
 5. Click Build to build the Unity environment executable.
-6. Upload the executable to your EC2 instance within `ml-agents` folder.
+6. Upload the executable to your EC2 instance within `Env` folder.
 7. Change the permissions of the executable.

     ```sh